darwin-dcsa/darwin-dcsa.github.io/content/meet-the-dcsa.md

     <td style="vertical-align: middle">
         <strong>Disabilities Officer</strong><br/>
          dcsa_disabilities@darwin.cam.ac.uk<br/>
-         Anshula GANDHI<br/>
+         Seema Chandana BACHOO (she/her) <br/>
         <p align="justify">
-I'm Anshula, a math PhD student going into my second year.
-I tend to spend my time being cozy in my room or walking around Darwin gardens.
-If you have any disabilities (diagnosed or undiagonsed, mental or physical), and would like to chat one-on-one about available resources, please feel free to <a href="http://calendly.com/dcsa_disabilities">schedule a chat</a> with me, or email me.<br><br>
+Hi, I’m Seema, a PhD student in Medical Sciences at the CRUK CI, originally from the beautiful island of Mauritius.
+When I’m not busy with my PhD, I love curling up with a good book, baking, or tending to my ever-growing plant collection  (I’m a proud plant hoarder who refuses to let the occasional plant mishap stop me!).

+If you have a disability—whether diagnosed or not, visible or non-visible—and would like to discuss about available resources, support, or navigating life as a student with a disability, or chat about anything else, please don’t hesitate to reach out.
+I’d be happy to assist in any way I can!<br><br>

 The Disabilities Officer is a position to support other DCSA officers and the college to improve accessibility for, and inclusivity of, students